marlEvalDissertation/city_of_cape_town_technical/README.md

 This prevents linking service request events to individuals through highly specific temporal data while preserving meaningful weather-related patterns.
 As the H3 level 8 data geospatial index assumes coordinates with approximately 500m this is used as the location data.
-This ensures spatial accuracy suitable for neighborhood-level analysis, while obscuring the exact location of the requester Furthermore assumed quasi-identifiers are removed from the dataset.
+This ensures spatial accuracy suitable for neighborhood-level analysis, while obscuring the exact location of the requester Furthermore, assumed quasi-identifiers are removed from the dataset.
 Variables removed include the notification_number and reference_number which are potentially traceable, the completion_timestep and latitude and longitude data.
 The variables retained for analysis are thus the directorate, department, branch, section, code_group, code, cause_code_group, cause_code, the  h3_level8_index spatial index and the anonymised_time.
-These variables pertain not to the requestor but to the response behaviour and service category.
+These variables pertain not to the requester but to the response behaviour and service category.

 ## Testing Scripts

-The testing scripts provide some unit and integration tests to test the output of the above scripts. `make test` runs these.
+The testing scripts provide some unit and integration tests to test the output of the above scripts.
+These use the `testthat` R package. `make test` runs these.

+### test_hex_extraction.R

+Tests that the extracted file, city-hex-polygons-8(new).geojson,  exist and load.
+Tests that only resolution 8 polygons are present.

+### test_join.R

+This tests that the if there is missing latitude or longitude data that the join script indexes these as 0.
+It checks that the spatial join adds an index column.
+Lastly, it tests that join_sr_to_hex.R produces a joined output file with this index column.

+### test_unit_bellville.R

+Tests that the centroid file exists and contains a latitude and longitude.
+Tests that the Bellville South subsample file exists with latitude and longitude data.

+### test_integration_bellville.R

+Checks that all subsample rows in the Bellville South dataset are within 1.85km [3] of the calculated centroid.

+### test_wind_data.R

+Tests that the wind file exists, has speed and direction data and has no missing values.

+### test_wind_join.R

+Tests that the wind speed and direction data was added to the Bellville South subsample, and that the values are not `NA`.

+### test_anonymisation.R

+Checks that the anonymised file exists, that none of the reference number, notification number, latitude, longitude or completion_timestamp remain (identifiers).
+Checks that the other fields are retained and that the H3 spatial index is present.

 ## References